-Why should your staff follow you?
+Should your staff follow you?

-One of Sir Richard Branson’s quotes is ‘train your staff well enough that they could leave and then treat them well enough that they want to stay’.
+One of Sir Richard Branson’s quotes is ‘Train your staff well enough that they could leave.
+Then treat them well enough that they want to stay’.
 Why is it that staff want to leave an organisation?
-Because, if you know why staff leave then you can recognise what will make them stay – and, if you are a senior leader, the reason they leave is usually you!
+Because, if you know why staff leave then you can recognise what will make your staff follow you and stay.
+If you are a senior leader, the reason they leave is usually you!

 Just a thought….